Mohammadgeek/text-to-speech/Readme.md

-# speech convertor app
+# speech converter app

-feuther
+speech-to-text converter for more experiments listen to articles and blog posts, in this project use speech synthesis and SpeechSynthesisUtterance from js

+options
-- text to voice convert
+- Text-to-voice convert
-- multiple languagues mode
+- multiple language mode
-- setting audio for expremint user
+- change the audio rate
+- quick listen to a blog post
+- full responsive